luiscruz/luiscruz.github.io/_posts/2021-08-20-measuring-energy.md

 I suggest you look into other effect-size measures, for example, Cohen's-*d*, which provides a better idea of whether the mean difference is small, medium, or large, by considering the standard deviation as well.

 Nevertheless, using statistical metrics to measure effect size is not enough – there should be a discussion of the **practical effect size**.
 More important than demonstrating that we came up with a new version that is more energy efficient, you need to demonstrate that the benefits will actually be reflected in the overall energy efficiency of normal usage of the software.
-For example, imagine that the results show that a given energy improvement was only able to save 1 joule of energy throughout a whole day of intensive usage of your cloud software.
+For example, imagine that the results show that a given energy improvement was only able to save one joule of energy throughout a whole day of intensive usage of your cloud software.
 This perspective can hardly be captured by classic effect-size measures.
 The statistical approach to effect size (e.g., mean difference, Cohen's-*d*, and so on) is agnostic of the context of the problem at hand.

 Unfortunately, there is not a specific fancy metric for the practical effect size.
 But of course, your paper should never miss this kind of critical analysis in your research paper.
 It usually fits nicely the discussion section of your research paper.